 See in Glossary, reflection probesA rendering component that captures a spherical view of its surroundings in all directions, rather like a camera.
 The captured image is then stored as a Cubemap that can be used by objects with reflective materials.
 More info

-See in Glossary connection on a lightmap static object, the asset data will get out of date and has to be rebuilt.
+See in Glossary that is marked as Contribute GI, the asset data will get out of date and has to be rebuilt.

-The intermediate files that are generated during the lighting build process, but is not needed for generating a Player build is not part of the asset, they are stored in the GI CacheThe cached intermediate files used when Unity precomputes real-time GI, and when baking Static Lightmaps, Light Probes and Reflection Probes.
+The intermediate files that are generated during the lighting build process, but is not needed for generating a Player build is not part of the asset, they are stored in the GI CacheThe cached intermediate files used when Unity precomputes lighting data.
 Unity keeps this cache to speed up computation.
 More info

 See in Glossary instead.

 The build time for the Lighting Data Asset can vary.
 If your GI Cache is fully populated i.e. you have done a bake on the machine before (with the scene in its current state) it will be fast.
 If you are pulling the scene to a machine with a blank cache or the cache data needed has been removed due to the cache size limit, the cache will have to be populated with the intermediate files first which requires the precompute and bake processes to run.
 These steps can take some time.